What encouraged you to join the pet industry?

 How does the overall pet industry compare today to when you joined?

-Which pet industry trends have caught your attention and how is Addiction Foods addressing them?
+Which pet industry trends have caught your attention and how is the company addressing them?

 How is the company setting itself apart from competitors within the pet industry?